 - This will be the busiest time for you with respect to the application process.
 For those who have already completed a BA or BS degree, there will be less to do.
 For those who are still working on a degree, you will need to complete your degree prior to matriculating into medical school.

 - Once you have completed all the pre-requisite courses, you need to register for the MCAT.
-This is done usually the Spring semester of the Junior year or the equivalent.
+This is usually done during the spring semester of the Junior year or the equivalent.

 Here is a list of the events that occur as part of the process in the general order they occur in.